MONTESSORI METHOD OF EDUCATION

 The Montessori Materials: Dr. Montessori’s observations led her to design several multi-sensory, sequential, and self-correcting materials to facilitate learning.

-The Teacher: The Montessori teacher is a meticulous observer of each child’s behavior and growth.
-Through their observation, they guide the child in an environment designed to meet the needs of each child.
+The Teacher: The Montessori teacher meticulously observes each child’s behavior and growth.
+Based on this observation, the teacher guides the child in an environment designed to meet the child's needs.
 Montessori credentialing requires years of extensive training.

 Dr. Montessori has impacted education and how we understand and teach children today.
-Her influence can be seen not only in the number of schools that bear her name but throughout the fields of child care, education, and child development.
+Her influence can be seen not only in the number of schools that bear her name but throughout child care, education, and development.

-Modern kindergarten classrooms use child-sized furniture and didactic materials first introduced by Montessori.
-She was an innovator in education, and ideas once met with resistance in her day are now accepted as natural aspects of childhood.
-Many of her ideas are now part of our knowledge, language, and thinking about children.
+Modern kindergarten classrooms use child-sized furniture and didactic materials, first introduced by Montessori.
+She was an innovator in education, and ideas that were once met with resistance in her day are now accepted as natural aspects of childhood.
+Her ideas are now part of our knowledge, language, and thinking about children.

-Such current concepts as individualized learning and readiness programs, manipulative learning, ungraded classes, combined age groups, team teaching, and open classrooms reflect many of her early insights.
+Current concepts such as individualized learning and readiness programs, manipulative learning, ungraded classes, combined age groups, team teaching, and open classrooms reflect many of her early insights.